Tesla CEO extends help to Boeing on battery issue

 In its Dreamliner, Boeing adopted a lithium cobalt oxide chemistry similar to that used in the Roadster, which Tesla produced from 2008 until last year.

-Musk, a serial entrepreneur who gained fame after selling his Internet payment company PayPal to eBay Inc (EBAY.O) in 2002, has been quick to criticize the cultures of major car makers like General Motors Co (GM.N) and Ford Motor Co (F.N).
+Musk, a serial entrepreneur who gained fame after selling his Internet payment company PayPal to eBay Inc in 2002, has been quick to criticize the cultures of major car makers like General Motors Co and Ford Motor Co.

 In a magazine interview with Esquire late last year, Musk was similarly critical of Boeing.
 He was quoted as saying, “You know the joke about Boeing: It puts the zero in being.”